 With technological and industrial progress, new tools and new theories of maintenance management have appeared, allowing the emergence of preventive maintenance strategies.
 Most large companies have now implemented this type of practice, as it allows them to optimize the maintenance of their equipment by anticipating breakdowns and malfunctions.

-Corrective maintenance, however, is still relevant for two main reasons.
+Corrective maintenance, however, is still relevant in real estate for two main reasons.
 On the one hand, small companies do not necessarily have the desire or the interest to implement a preventive maintenance strategy.
-On the other hand, even companies that do use preventive maintenance are sometimes confronted with unforeseen breakdowns, which they must be able to deal with.
+On the other hand, even companies that do use preventive maintenance sometimes have to deal with unforeseen breakdowns.

-Although it is the simplest to apply, corrective maintenance can be optimized by adopting a CMMS, i.e., a Computer Assisted Maintenance Management software.
+Although it is the simplest to apply, corrective maintenance can be optimized by adopting a CMMS, i.e., a Computerized Maintenance Management System.